shamalja/filestack-snippets/content/blogs/scalable-image-tagging/README.md

 1. Replace `YOUR_API_KEY`, `YOUR_POLICY`, and `YOUR_SIGNATURE` with your valid [Filestack API key](https://www.filestack.com/signup-free/), [policy, and signature](https://www.filestack.com/docs/security/policies/).
 2. Save the file as `index.html`.
 3. Open the file in a browser.
-For best results, run the script on a local web server to avoid CORS issues.
+For best results, test the script on a local web server to avoid CORS issues.
 4. Click the `Upload an Image` button to select an image and experience scalable image tagging in action.

 ---